-STEM Industry Days occur in January and March.
+STEM Industry Days occur annually.
 Each day highlights a specific business that demonstrates the services they provide and how they are using STEM education.
-Industry Days are a great way for young adults to understand what businesses do, how they are an important part of the community, and what career paths they may want to pursue in the future.
-Learn more about Industry Days.
+Industry Days are a great way for young adults to understand what businesses do and how important businesses are to the community and the economy.

 Summer Camps: June & July

 Summer Camps at The Works feature STEM-based learning in fun, interactive ways for children 3 to 12 years of age.